GauravRaj6767/Reminder-App-Django-Backend-API/README.md

 ## 📂 Features

 - ✅ User registration and login with JWT
-- 💊 Create, update, and delete medicine reminders
+- 💊 Create, read, update, and delete  reminders (CRUD)
 - 🔒 Protected endpoints using JWT tokens
 - ⚙️ Admin panel and ORM support